airbytehq/airbyte/docs/connector-development/testing-connectors/connector-acceptance-tests-reference.md

 docker build .
 ```

-and test via one of the two following options
+And test via one of the two following Options

 ### (Prefered) Option 1: Run against the production acceptance test image